 This is a fun and interesting way to amuse your existing customers and possibly gain some new ones.
 Many organizations interact with others on Twitter to gain some attention from a different customer base.
 An excellent example of this going well is the conversation between Taco Bell and Old Spice who really gave each other a tongue in cheek go about their products and marketing.

 Sometimes customers can be a little cheeky on social media.
-The example of a man who jokingly ordered a steak to be delivered before hopping on a two-hour flight springs to mind.
+The example of a man who jokingly ordered a steak to be delivered before hopping on a two-hour flight spring to mind.
 The joke was on him though when a tuxedo-clad server met him at his destination with a full steak meal.

 The best examples of this often come from the social media accounts of hotels.
 Some savvy marketers in the tourism space have implemented social media monitoring which allows them to keep an eye on guests or those who are expected to check in soon.
-This has resulted in unexpected gifts, snacks and activities waiting for guests.
+This has resulted in unexpected gifts, snacks, and activities waiting for guests.

 As these examples illustrate, social media monitoring is essential.
 Whether you’re providing social media support or looking for new ways to interact with customers, creating a strategy to listen is imperative, whatever your industry.
-And then, actually listen.
+And then, actually, listen.
 Your customers and audience will tell you what they want if you pay attention to them.